 How to Create an Account with Personal Capital?

-The procedure for starting with Personal Capital is pretty straightforward and starts with a common questionnaire.
+The procedure for starting with Personal Capital is pretty straightforward and starts with a common financial advisor questionnaire.
 By answering the provided questions, you will let the company know as much as possible about your financial situation, lifestyle and long-term goals.

 This will also help the advisors to estimate more accurately how much growth of your investment do you need in order to reach these goals.
 Once Personal Capital becomes familiar with you, it will proceed with the following 3 steps: